Rights and responsibilities

 As a Loretto tenant, you have rules to follow and responsibilities.
 By signing your Tenancy Agreement, it means you have to be a good tenant and neighbour.

-You'll find details of your rights and responsibilities in your My tenancy leaflet.
+You'll find details of your rights and responsibilities in your Tenancy Agreement and your tenancy handbook.
 It’s your responsibility to tell your housing officer if your circumstances change, including who is staying in the home.

 What are my rights and responsibilities?